HW-PlayersPatch/File_Share/ChangeLists/Full Change List.md

 * Repair Research Time 30->20
 * Speed 280->276
 * Kamikaze multiplier 0.2->0.6
--Resource capacity 208->200 -4% (Now matches Hiigaran to better balance harvesting.
+* Resource capacity 208->200 -4% (Now matches hw2c and Hiigaran.
 Vaygr still start with one extra collector to make up for their Flagship's long collector drop off route.
-Harvesting for all four races is now within 1% of each other.)
+Harvesting for all four races is now balanced.)

 #### Resource Controllers
 * Armor 18k->16k